Boost your favorite Markov Chain Monte Carlo sampler using Kac's theorem: the Kick-Kac teleportation algorithm: Introduction

 The KKT sampling method that we propose has particular relevance to target distributions with multiple, isolated modes.
 Standard MCMC methods, such as the \emph{random-walk Metropolis} (RWM) \emph{algorithm}, the \emph{Metropolis-adjusted Langevin algorithm} (MALA) \cite{roberts:tweedie:1996} or the \emph{Hamiltonian Monte Carlo} (HMC) \emph{method} \cite{neal:2011}, generally exhibit poor performance when applied to such models due to difficulties in crossing low-probability barriers.
 Still, since such models arise in many applications \cite{kou2006equi,feroz:hobson:bridges:2009,ihler2005nonparametric}, plenty of variations on the MCMC technology have been proposed to address this issue.
 The literature on this topic is extensive, why we here only provide a brief introduction to place our work into a context.
 A first family of methods is based on tempering strategies \cite{geyer1991markov,miasojedow2013adaptive,neal1996sampling} and a second one on optimization methods trying first to identify the modes of the target distribution before applying adaptive MCMC techniques \cite{andricioaei2001smart,lan2014wormhole}.
 Finally, exploratory schemes have been suggested in \cite{wang2001determining,bornn2013adaptive}.
 In contrast to these works, our methodology belongs to a class of `resurrected' or `regenerative' processes, which return to a certain part of the state space once being killed \cite{hobert2002applicability,hobert:robert:2004,mykland1995regeneration}.
 In many cases, these processes have been constructed with the aim of coupling from the past and perfect simulation \cite{propp1996exact,fill1997interruptible}.
 Among existing methods, we found that the hybrid kernel approach introduced in \cite{brockwell:kadane:2005} is the one that is most closely related to the KKT sampler proposed by us, and a detailed comparison is given in \Cref{sec:revis-hybr-kern} below.
 Using regeneration strategies for designing efficient Monte Carlo samplers is still the subject of active research; see \cite{jacob2020unbiased,lee2014perfect,wang2021regeneration} for some recent work in this direction.
 In the case where $\pi$ is multi-modal, the KKT process provides, especially in its most general form---the \emph{general KKT process}---, a very generic framework.
 Using the teleportation-based sampling procedure described above, multi-modality can be straightforwardly handled by letting $\Cset$ be a low-probability region surrounding the modes of the target and $P$ some MCMC kernel used to explore locally the modes.
 For instance, $\Cset$ can be defined as a level set of the target density (up to a constant of proportionality).
 Parameterized appropriately, the KKT process can be made to transit with ease across regions of the state space where the ergodic properties of the kernel $P$ are poor, de-correlating significantly the produced samples.
+However, although we provide, in \Cref{sec:numerics}, a couple of numerical examples that well illustrate the potential of the proposed sampling methodology, a more far-reaching exploration of different ways of designing the set $\Cset$ and the kernel $Q$ is beyond the scope of the present paper and left as future research.